F0rS3c/F0rS3c/README.md

 <br />

-Hi, I'm [FOrS3C](), a passionate self-taught Full Stack web developer and a freelance software engineer from MA.
+Hi, I'm [FOrS3C](), a passionate self-taught Full Stack web developer and a web pentester from MA.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.